benwiz/games/README.md

   - For final drink, play The Final Countdown
   - Declare game over by showing a new "end of game" component
   - Play a sound when song switches
-  - Come up with a clever p5.js animation for the background
+  - Background animation
+    - Use shaders visualizer
     - Maybe something related to how many ounces of beer
       - Possibly simulate a liquid that's slowly going down
   - Update the theme to be the avg color of the albumImage